HeliumEdu/template-project/README.md

 python manage.py runserver
 ```

-A development server will be started at <http://localhost:8000>.
+A development server will be started at <http://localhost:8000>, though there is no mounted root URL—visit
+<http://localhost:8000/admin> or <http://localhost:8000/info> to see the project serve a request.

-If the `USE_NGROK` environment variable is set when a dev server is started (using `runserver`, [pyngrok](https://github.com/alexdlaird/pyngrok)
+If the `USE_NGROK` environment variable is set when a dev server is started (using `runserver`),
-will be used to open a `ngrok` tunnel.
-This is especially useful when using webhooks.
+[pyngrok](https://github.com/alexdlaird/pyngrok) will be used to open a `ngrok` tunnel.
+This is especially useful when
+using webhooks.